 Whistleblowing knowledge

-Of responses collected (n=58) the majority believed whistleblowing would benefit their institution (77%).
+Of responses collected (n=58), the majority believed whistleblowing would benefit their institution (77%).
 In addition, 12% thought it was not in their institutions best interests and 11% were unsure.
 Although the majority of respondents understood the term whistleblowing (83%) a significant minority did not; 10% were unsure and 7% did not know.

 About your unit